-Upon completion of this program, Leadership Fellows will receive an an Executive Certificate in Nonprofit Leadership & Management from the Austin W. Marxe School of Public and International Affairs at Baruch College.
+Upon completion of this program, Leadership Fellows will receive a Certificate of Completion in Nonprofit Leadership & Management from the Austin W. Marxe School of Public and International Affairs at Baruch College.
 Baruch College is one of the six senior colleges of the City University of New York.

 When are nominations due?